Bryson rejects idea of cutting funding to UVF-linked groups

 Asked if he thinks there should be no more such terror alerts he replies: “I have been clear that I think that peaceful protest is the way forward and to adopt Sinn Fein’s own line I am not going to get into selective condemnation or purporting to instruct people what to do or what not to do.
 I have set my position out clearly.
 I encourage people to engage in peaceful protest and what other people do is a matter for themselves.”

-When it is suggested that gives the appearance of facing several directions at the same time such terror alerts, he does not directly address the point.
+When it is suggested that he gives the appearance of facing several directions at the same time on such terror alerts, he does not directly address the point.

 “My personal view which I have always articulated is that I want to see only peaceful protests and people acting within the law but it is not for me to tell other people what to do and it is up to other people to take their own decisions.”
 And when it is pointed out that he is much more direct in condemning republican terrorism, he repeats his earlier line.